GloriousEggroll/wine-ge-custom/README.md

 https://github.com/gloriouseggroll/proton-ge-custom

+## Occasionally, I also release League of Legends builds -- These builds will specifically have 'lol' or 'LoL' in the name.
+Please note these 'LoL' builds are for specific use with League of Legends, and NO other games.

-# If you have an issue that happens with my Wine-GE build, provided FROM this repository, please contact me on Discord about the issue:
+## If you have an issue that happens with my Wine-GE or Wine-LoL-GE builds, provided FROM this repository, please contact me on Discord about the issue:

 https://discord.gg/6y3BdzC